 Gambling operators should also comply with an Industry Code for Socially Responsible Gambling, maintained by the Industry Group for Responsible Gambling.
 This features as good practice in the Gambling Commission's LCCP.

 In response to public concern about problem gambling, the gambling industry has taken a number of voluntary measures to make advertising more socially responsible.

 In October 2016, the DCMS published a review of gaming machines and social responsibility measures.
-This sought views on gambling advertising and whether the existing rules were appropriate to protect children and vulnerable people from the possible harmful impact of gambling advertising.
-A call for evidence closed on 4 December 2016.
-The Government hoped to publish its findings and proposals in spring 2017.
-These are not now expected “until October at the earliest”.
+This sought views on gambling advertising and whether the existing rules were appropriate to protect children and vulnerable people.

 Commons Briefing papers CBP-7428